oksusoo1/fireflutter/README.md

 ## Senario

 - When a user registers, he gets registration point. and If here sign out and sign in (or close app and run again) immediately, he can get sign-in point.

+- Point histories are on the `/point/<uid>/...` in realtime database.
+  - You can develop point history screen. since the histories are splited into many sub folders, It is one way to collect all of the histories on the folders by day, week, month, year.